Statutes

 Case 2012-D023: This final rule amended the DFARS to implement the requirement

-in the National Defense Authorization Act for Fiscal Year 2012 to report to the
+in the NDAA for FY 2012 to report to the

 congressional defense committees before issuing a waiver of the